An anisotropic viscoplasticity model for shale based on layered microstructure homogenization

-As our last validation example, we use the creep test results of the Barnett-1 shale sample in Sone and Zoback~\cite{Sone2013b}.
-The sample was cored horizontally, and it was subjected to an isotropic pressure of 20 MPa followed by a differential pressure of 48 MPa.
+As our last validation example, we use the creep test results of the Barnett-1H shale sample in Sone and Zoback~\cite{Sone2013b}.
+The sample was cored horizontally, and it was subjected to an isotropic stress of 20 MPa followed by an increase in differential stress of 48 MPa.
 Because Sone and Zoback~\cite{Sone2013b} reported creep strains only (\ie~without instantaneous strains), the model parameters are calibrated to the creep strains in the axial and lateral directions.
-The parameters for the Barnett shale data are presented in Table~\ref{tab:barnett-parameters}.
+The lateral strain in this case is defined as the average of radial strains in the bedding plane parallel and normal directions, in the same way as in the experimental data of Sone and Zoback~\cite{Sone2013b}.
+The calibrated parameters for the Barnett shale data are presented in Table~\ref{tab:barnett-parameters}.

 Comparison of the simulation and experimental results in Fig.~\ref{fig:barnett} confirms that the proposed model well reproduces both the axial and lateral creep strains.
 For this particular example, it should be noted that the bi-material model of Borja \etal~\cite{Borja2020} has simulated the same experimental data very well.
 However, the bi-material model required seven more parameters than the present bi-layer model, mainly because the anisotropic elasto-plastic model used in the bi-material model requires six parameters to represent anisotropy.
 Conversely, the present bi-layer model does not require any parameters for anisotropy other than the phase volume fractions, because it accommodates anisotropy through the layered homogenization procedure.
 The current procedure may be more computationally expensive, however, due to the need for nested iterations.